Harry Hay: Youth: 1912 to 1929

 Hay was enrolled at Cahuenga Elementary School, where he excelled at his studies but was bullied.
 He began experimenting with his sexuality, and aged nine took part in sexual activity with a twelve-year-old neighbour boy.
 At the same time he developed an early love of the natural world and became a keen outdoorsman through walks in the wilderness around the city.
 Aged ten he was enrolled at Virgil Junior High School, and soon after joined a boys' club known as the Western Rangers, through which he developed an interest in Native American Cultures, specifically the Hopi and the Sioux.
 Becoming a voracious reader, in 1923 he began to volunteer at a public library, where he discovered a copy of Edward Carpenter's book The Intermediate Sex.
 Reading it, he discovered the word homosexual for the first time and came to recognize that he was gay.
 Aged twelve he enrolled at Los Angeles High School, where he continued to be studious and developed a love of theater.
 Coming to reject Catholicism, he remained at the school for three mandatory years before deciding to remain for a further two.
-In this period he took part in the school's poetry group, became State President of the California Scholarship Federation and President of the school's debating and dramatic society, and competed in the Southern California Oratorical Society's Contest, as well as joining the Reserve Officers' Training Corps.
+In this period, he took part in the school's poetry group, became State President of the California Scholarship Federation and President of the school's debating and dramatic society, and competed in the Southern California Oratorical Society's Contest, as well as joining the Reserve Officers' Training Corps.

 During the summer holidays, Hay's father sent him to work on his cousin's cattle ranch in Smith Valley, Nevada.
 Here he was introduced to Marxism by fellow ranch hands who were members of the Industrial Workers of the World ("Wobblies").
 They gave him books and pamphlets written by Karl Marx, leading to his adoption of socialism.
 He learned of men having sex with other men through stories passed around by ranch hands, telling him of violent assaults on miners who attempted to touch men with whom they shared quarters.
-Hay often told a tall tale that in 1925 he was invited to a local gathering of Natives, where he claimed to have met Wovoka, the Paiute religious leader who revived the Ghost Dance movement, and that Wovoka had recognized him in some way.
+Hay often told a tall tale that, in 1925, he was invited to a local gathering of Natives, where he claimed to have met Wovoka, the Paiute religious leader who revived the Ghost Dance movement, and that Wovoka had recognized him in some way.
 However, Wovoka, as a well-known spiritual leader, led a well-documented life, and Hay's story does not line up with his activities and whereabouts during the time in question.
-However, Hay's family did have an actual, documented, bloody connection to Wovoka and the Ghost Dance movement.
+However, Hay's family did have an actual, documented, blood connection to Wovoka and the Ghost Dance movement.
 In 1890, a misinterpretation of the Ghost Dance ritual as a war dance by Indian agents led to the Wounded Knee Massacre.
 Hay's great-uncle, Francis Hardie, carried the Third Cavalry flag at Wounded Knee.